Proof of a conjecture of Colliot-Th\'el\`ene: Introduction

-\begin{sectionItem} Notation and conventions. \end{sectionItem} For any prime $p$ we denote the ring of $p$-adic integers by $\Z_p$, and the field with $p$ elements by $\F_p$.
+For any prime $p$ we denote the ring of $p$-adic integers by $\Z_p$, the field of $p$-adic numbers by $\Q_p$, and the field with $p$ elements by $\F_p$.
 The $p$-adic valuation on $\Q_p$ is denoted by $\ord_p$.

-For any integral domain $A$ we denote its fraction field by $\Frac(A)$.
-With a \emph{variety} over an integral domain $R$ we mean an integral separated scheme of finite type over $R$.
+In the present paper, $R$ will always denote a noetherian integral domain.
+A \emph{variety over} $R$ is an integral separated scheme of finite type over $R$.
 With a \emph{morphism} of varieties over $R$ we mean an $R$-morphism of schemes over $R$.
+A rational function $x$ on a variety $X$ over $R$ is called \emph{regular at} a point $P \in X$ if it belongs to the local ring $\cO_{X,P}$ of $X$ at $P$, and it is called \emph{regular} if it is regular at each point of $X$.

+\emph{Uniformizing parameters over} $R$ on a variety $X$ over $R$, are regular rational functions on $X$ that induce an \'{e}tale morphism from $X$ to an affine space over $R$.

+A \emph{reduced strict normal crossings divisor over} $R$ on a smooth variety $X$ over $R$ is a closed subset $D$ of $X$ such that for any $P \in X$ there exist uniformizing parameters $x_1, \dots, x_n$ over $R$ on an open neighborhood of $P$, such that for any irreducible component $C$ of $D$, containing $P$, there is an $i \in \{1, \dots, n\}$ which generates the ideal of $C$ in $\cO_{X,P}$.